google/deepvariant/docs/deepvariant-build-test.md

 fulfill DeepVariant's prerequisites (using apt-get and pip, invoked via sudo).
 This commands also downloads and builds TensorFlow and CLIF from source.

-Run the following commands to install prerequisites, build the DeepVariant programs, and then run tests.
+First run `sudo su`, and then run the following commands to install prerequisites, build the DeepVariant programs, and then run tests.

 ```shell
 ./build-prereq.sh